 Water makes up about 60% of the human body and is absolutely essential for human life.
 However, despite extensive efforts in water treatment, your tap water may still contain harmful substances.
 Laws and regulations require that water suppliers keep toxins below certain levels but do not ensure that water is completely free of all contaminants.

 Substances that can contaminate water include lead, bacteria, chlorine, pesticides, and pharmaceuticals.
 Pharmaceutical waste may come from improper disposal of leftover or expired medication.
 Click here for information about how to properly dispose of medication and other pharmaceutical wastes.

-One substance that has been found in Pittsburgh water supplies (in 1999 and 2001) is the parasite cryptosporidium, according to The Pittsburgh Water and Sewer Authority water quality reports.
+One substance that has been found in urban water supplies (in 1999 and 2001) is the parasite cryptosporidium, according to The Pittsburgh Water and Sewer Authority water quality reports.
 While “crypto” is generally not harmful to most people, there are several populations who should be aware of its presence:

 - The elderly

 - Persons with weakened immune systems (including but not limited to those persons with AIDs, cancer and transplant patients taking immunosuppressant drugs)

 Another substance that is often found in water in small amounts but may be harmful in large quantities is copper.
 Copper piping is often used in houses and its contact with corrosive water could cause dangerous health effects.
 See the Minnesota Department of Health website for more information on what you can do to reduce exposure.